praise-jaravani/Asset_Layer-Presentations/README.md

 ```

 ### 3. Set Up Docker Containers

+Before this, make sure you've installed Docker and/or Docker Desktop on your local machine first.

 #### 3.1 Text Generation Interface (TGI)

 If you have a beefy computer that has a dedicted GPU, you can attempt to use the Llama model.